Complexity phase transitions in instantaneous quantum polynomial-time circuits: Details of machine learning setup

 \subsection{Hyperparameters}

 The hyperparameters for Adam optimizer are the learning rate ($\eta$), the momentum for the gradient ($\beta_1$), and the momentum for component-wise gradient norm ($\beta_2$).
 We use the default value for $\beta_1=0.9$ and grid search $\eta$ for $\beta_2=[0.999, 0.9999]$.
-For a single circuit realization for given $q$, the converged $L1$ distance between the target distribution $r(x)$ and $p_W(x)$ is shown in Fig.~\ref{fig:learn_iqp_hyper_adam}.
-Based on the results, we choose $\eta = 10^{-3}$ and $\beta_2 = 0.999$, which is well-performing for all tested values of $q$.
+For a single circuit realization for given $q$, the converged $L1$ distance between the target distribution $p(x)$ and $p_W(x)$ is shown in Fig.~\ref{fig:learn_iqp_hyper_adam}.
+Based on the results, we choose $\eta = 10^{-3}$ and $\beta_2 = 0.999$, which is well-performing for all tested values of $q$, to obtain results in the main text.
 We still expect similar quantitative results from other choices of hyperparamters.